“…let’s make every day a Respect the Stair Day from now on.”

 I noticed today was National Umbrella Day.
 No offense to the celebrated umbrella.
-I mean it does serve an important function: less so now, in the day of the garage, the garage door opener and the covered parking garage.
+I mean it does serve an important function: less so now, in the day of the garage, the garage door opener and covered parking.
 It was raining today.
 I didn’t get a drop on me, and I didn’t have an umbrella!
-But it reminded me of something which is just begging for a day of celebration: the lowly but dangerous staircase.
+But it reminded me of something which is just begging for a day of celebration: stairs.

-Now I’m not asking for a National Staircase Day.
-But if the umbrella can be celebrated, we could certainly celebrate the staircase, for how else could we have gotten from the first to any other floor if not for those ancient architectural marvels?
+Now I’m not asking for a National Stair Day.
+But if the umbrella can be celebrated, we could certainly celebrate stairs, for how else could we have gotten from the first to any other floor if not for those ancient architectural marvels?
 Would we be schlepping up ramps or swinging from pulleys had not stairs been invented?
 So let’s do take a moment to give thanks for their creation.

 That’s right.
 Let’s have a national day of attention to the dangers of the staircase.
-And let’s use it to remind us about prevention because every one of those injuries is totally preventable!
+And let’s use it to remind ourselves about prevention because every one of those injuries is totally preventable!
 And these aren’t just sprains and strains.
 I see hip fractures, wrist fractures, spine fractures and associated head injuries!
 I don’t see all the people who die.
 But they do!
-About 1,000 per year.
+About 1,000 per year in the US.

 Interestingly, I rarely see anyone who falls all the way down the stairs.
 That’s because they usually die or sustain neck or back fractures, which is not my bailiwick.
 At the top of the stairs your subconscious goes, “OOOooo, scary.
 Be careful.”
 But about halfway down it becomes complacent.
-And it’s somewhere between the last half dozen stairs and the last one (which often is not there) where you take the plunge.
+And it’s somewhere between the last half dozen stairs and the last one (which often is strangely not there) where you take the plunge.
 Pay attention to EVERY SINGLE STEP until you reach the bottom.
 And plant your feet firmly on each step.